 Interest earned can be paid either at the end of the term (standard term deposits) or monthly into another account as a regular income from your investment.
 The type of term deposit you choose will impact the interest rate you can earn.
 Interest rates for term deposits also vary depending on the size of the investment, the term you are 'locking it in' for... as well as the official interest rates (the Cash Rate) controlled by Australia's Reserve Bank!

 Deposits in First Option Bank savings and investment accounts are insured by the Australian Government Financial Claims Scheme – up to a total of $250,000 per member.
 This provides you exactly the same protection as you would get from the major banks.
 Read more about the Deposit Guarantee on the APRA website.

-Terms & Conditions: The minimum deposit amount is $5,000.
-Interest rates are fixed for the term of the investment and paid on maturity at 6 months or 12 months.
+Terms & Conditions: The minimum deposit amount is $500.
+The minimum term is 3 months, the maximum term is 24 months.
+Interest rates are fixed for the term of the investment and paid on maturity.
 This offer may be withdrawn at any time.
-The offer is only for new money, not for existing money in any First Option accounts.
 Additional deposits will be treated as separate deposits and not added to existing deposits unless an existing deposit has matured on the day or within the previous seven (7) days of the new deposit being received.
 Deposited funds can be withdrawn on maturity or reinvested.
 Interest credited to your account may need to be declared in your annual personal tax return.
 You are not obliged to disclose your Tax File Number (TFN) to us.
 However, it you do not we are obliged to deduct tax from any interest you earn at the highest marginal rate.
 Access facilities (such as cheque book, EFTPOS, ATM, Visa card, Redicard, Internet Banking, Telephone Banking, Direct Debits, Direct Credits and BPAY) cannot be linked to a Term Deposit account.